Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

 -   **Logging Configuration**: Configures basic logging to output information and errors.
 -   **API Key Middleware**: A middleware function (`api_key_middleware`) intercepts all incoming requests to validate the `x-api-key` header against the `API_KEY` environment variable.
 Unauthorized requests receive a `403 Forbidden` response.
 -   **Home Endpoint (`/`)**: A simple `GET` endpoint that serves as a health check and provides basic API information.
+-   **Video Metadata Retrieval**: Uses `pytube` to fetch video details like title, thumbnail, and channel information.
 -   **Captions Endpoint (`/captions`)**:
     -   The main `GET` endpoint for fetching captions.
     -   Accepts `video_id` (required), `language` (optional), and `timestamps` (optional, defaults to `false`) as query parameters.
-    -   Uses the `innertube` client to fetch player data for the given `video_id`.
+    -   Uses the `youtube-transcript-api` to fetch available transcripts for the given `video_id`.
-    -   Extracts video metadata (title, thumbnail, channel info).
-    -   Retrieves available caption tracks.
     -   If `language` is not provided, it returns a list of available languages.
-    -   If `language` is provided, it finds the corresponding caption track, fetches the raw XML captions using `requests`, and parses them using `xml.etree.ElementTree`.
+    -   If `language` is provided, it finds the corresponding transcript, with fallback to translation if available.
     -   Returns captions either as a single concatenated string or as a list of objects with `start`, `duration`, and `text` (if `timestamps=true`).
     -   Includes error handling for cases like missing captions or invalid language codes.
 -   **Server Execution**: The `run_server` function starts the Uvicorn ASGI server to serve the FastAPI application, listening on the host and port specified by environment variables (`0.0.0.0` and `PORT`).
 The script runs this function when executed directly (`if __name__ == "__main__":`).